rse-ops/ci/index.md

 The following external documentation sites can additionally provide support to test RADIUSS-specific projects.

  - [RADIUSS Shared CI](https://radiuss-shared-ci.readthedocs.io/en/latest/) is intended to provide open source RADIUSS projects with the ability to be hosted on GitHub, but run extra CI on LC GitLab.
 To use this setup you will need a spack package for your software.
 The Cmake build system is strongly recommended but not mandatory.
+ - [MFEM GitHub Actions](https://github.com/mfem/github-actions) is a set of Github Actions to install MFEM dependencies and MFEM itself in the Github Actions context.